ghnreigns/Breast-Cancer-Wisconsin-Diagnostic/setup.md

     so that you have added this local repo to the GitHub.

 8. Finally, we use `git push origin master` to push to master branch.
-    1. One thing worth noting is that if you created the repository with some files in it, then the above steps will lead to error.
-    2. Instead, to overwrite : do `git push -f origin master` .
-For newbies, it is safe to just init a repo with no files inside in the remote to avoid the error "Updates were rejected because the tip..."

 9. Now step 8 may fail sometimes if you did not verify credentials, a fix is instead of step 7 and 8, we replace with
-    ```
+    ```bash
     git remote add origin your-repo-http
-    git remote set-url origin https://reighns@github.com/reighns/reighns-mnist.git
+    git remote set-url origin your-repo-http
     git push origin master
     ```

+---

+1. One thing worth noting is that if you created the repository with some files in it, then the above steps will lead to error.
+2. Instead, to overwrite : do `git push -f origin master` .
+For newbies, it is safe to just init a repo with no files inside in the remote to avoid the error "Updates were rejected because the tip..."

 ### Pulling